manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 (both monetary and developer time), in serverless we eschew this cost and only pay for what we use.

 However using a large amount of serverless resources also has it's drawbacks, in particular the difficulties in testing.
-In this article I aim to discuss some of these problems, and propose a solution for testing heavily serverless workflows.
+In this article I aim to discuss some of these problems, and propose a solution for testing heavily serverless workflow's.

 ### The Different Types of Testing
 When building applications it's important that we write comprehensive test coverage to ensure our application behaves as expected, and protects us from unexpected changes during iteration.
-In both traditional and serverless development, when building apps and workflows that involve calls to other services, we need to test the boundaries.
+In both traditional and serverless development, when building apps and workflow's that involve calls to other services, we need to test the boundaries.
 This is often done by utilising mocks to simulate responses from outside our app or workflow.
 A large amount of mocks often highlights a large amount of side-effects, which while something we can minimise by following functional programming paradigms, are often unavoidable.
 Before continuing it's important to understand the difference between unit, integration, and